typingduck/barn/barn-agent/README.md

      - libboost-filesystem-dev
      - libboost-timer-dev
      - libboost-program-options

-  And you're header and lib directories will be:

-    - BOOST_LIB_PATH=/usr/include/boost/
-    - BOOST_INCLUDE_PATH=/usr/lib/

 * You can also make a debian package out of the binary, via ```make dist```.